VeraLiconaResearchGroup/MHSGenerationAlgorithms/containers/fka-begk/README.md

 The implementation provided in [src/alg](src/alg) is compiled from C code written by K. Elbassioni and distributed at the website of [Endre Boros](//rutcor.rutgers.edu/~boros/IDM/DualizationCode.html).
 It is included here by permission of the author and is provided as-is and without warranty.
 ***WARNING***: Testing has revealed that this software does not accurately generate all MHSes.

+## Building
+To build the container yourself, run the following from this directory:

+    docker build -t compsysmed/fka-begk:latest .

+**You do not need to build the container yourself to use the algorithms.**
+You can fetch a prebuilt copy of the container by running the following:

+    docker pull compsysmed/fka-begk:latest